-- 1. You may listen to channels A and B over wired or wireless headphones.
-Refer to Using the infrared wireless headphones and Using wired headphones for further information. - Black (4) wired headphone output (wired headphones not included) - 2.
-Press the headphone/speaker button on the DVD player or press the 2 and 4 memory presets on the audio system at the same time.
+You may listen to channels A and B over wired or wireless headphones.
+Refer to Using the infrared wireless headphones and Using wired headphones for further information.

+- Black (4) wired headphone output (wired headphones not included) - 1.
+Press the headphone/speaker (1) / 1 button on the DVD player or press the 2 and 4 memory presets on the radio at the same time.